GuND0Wn151/ReactJs-and-WebTech/README.md

 React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
 It lets you compose complex UIs from small and isolated pieces of code called “components”.

-### In this Repo We will be going to create small small Projects using react
+### In this Repo We will be going to create small Projects using react
 ### In this Repo I will be only uploading the src Folder beacuse we cant upload all files in github
 _____________________________________________________________________________
 For More Info :- https://reactjs.org/